Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Homoclinic bifurcation, orientation and character

-Now, there are two cases depending on whether $\om_\psi(a^+(X_0))$ equals 0 or not.
-If $\om_\psi(a^+(X_0))\neq 0$, the germ of $H_s$ at $a^-(X_0)$ is chosen to be a contraction: its center is $a^+(X_0)$ and its factor is $e^s$ (in the coordinate $(x,y,v)$ of the extremity $\{z=1\}$ of the tube $T$ around $\underline\ell$).
+Now, there are two cases depending on whether $ \cos_\psi(a^+(X_0))$ is equal to 0 or not.
+If $ \cos_\psi(a^+(X_0))$ is not 0, the germ of $H_s$ at $a^-(X_0)$ is chosen to be a contraction: its center is $a^+(X_0)$ and its factor is $e^s$ (in the coordinate $(x,y,v)$ of the extremity $\{z=1\}$ of the tube $T$ around $\underline\ell$).
 Notice that such a contraction preserves the above requirements for the constancy of the equators.
 Then, a calculation shows that the holonomic factor is multiplied by the same factor, which implies that $\p_s\chi(X_s)>0$ since $a^\pm(X_s)$ is constant.